Two-variable fibrations, factorisation systems and $\infty$-categories of spans: Adequate triples and of spans

-But from the pointwise formulae for Kan extensions one finds that a diagram $F \colon \Twar([n]) \rightarrow X$ lies in $\Q_n(X)$ if and only if it is right Kan extended from its restriction to $\mathcal J_n$, which has to lie in $J_n$.
-The claim now follows from \cite[Proposition 4.3.2.15]{HTT}.
+But from the pointwise formula for Kan extensions, one finds that a diagram $F \colon \TwR([n]) \rightarrow X$ lies in $\Q_n(X)$ if and only if it is right Kan extended from its restriction to $\mathcal J_n$, which has to lie in $J_n$.
+The claim now follows from \cite[Proposition 4.3.2.15]{HTT}, since right Kan extension from a full subcategory is fully faithful.

-Similarly, for completeness we first note that the map $P \rightarrow \Q_3(X)$ from the pullback in question to the lower left corner is fully faithful since the degeneracy $\Q_0(X)^2 \rightarrow Q_1(X)^2$ is (since $|\Twar([1])| \simeq *$).
-But we claim that its essential image consists exactly of those diagrams all of whose edges are equivalences; since also $|\Twar([3])| \simeq *$ these are precisely the constant ones which gives the result.
+Similarly, for completeness we first note that the map $P \rightarrow \Q_3(X)$ from the pullback in question to the lower left corner is fully faithful since the degeneracy $\Q_0(X)^2 \rightarrow \Q_1(X)^2$ is (as $|\TwR([1])| \simeq *$).
+We claim that its essential image consists exactly of those diagrams whose edges are all equivalences; since also $|\TwR([3])| \simeq *$ these are precisely the constant ones, which gives the result.
 So consider a diagram

 all of whose squares are (ambigressive) cartesian and such that the four compositions